jofas/blog/content/002-first-time-running/index.md

 My immune system went into complete overdrive and my nose was stuffy all night.
 I could also feel that my body temperature was higher than usual when I was lying in bed, making me feel like I had a slight fever.
-Expecting to sleep like an angel after exhausting myself like that, I slept badly, tossing and turning all night.
+Expecting to sleep like an angel after so much exhaustion, I slept badly, tossing and turning all night.
-When I woke up the next day, another unexpected part of my body had turned
+When I woke up the next day, another unforeseen part of my body had turned
 sore: my core.
 While I thought I had gotten good core activation during my regular training routine, my abdomen was hurting with every breath.